-The Annual 2021 newsletter for website is now available.
+The Annual 2021 newsletter for website is available to view online.

 About the village

 The Parish consists mainly of agricultural farmland but set within its countryside are the villages of Higham Upshire, Lower Higham and Three Crutches, the small hamlet of Church Street and Higham’s several remaining great houses.